-A formal review of the achievement of each Executive is conducted by the CEO annually and proposed changes in fixed remuneration and the Short Term Incentive (STI) to be paid are submitted to the Board for approval.
-As noted in section (iii) above, the performance of the CEO against agreed KPI's is reviewed by the Remuneration Committee, and recommendations on adjustment to total fixed remuneration and payment of the Short Term Incentive are made to the Board, for approval.
+A formal review of the achievement of each Executive is conducted by the CEO annually and proposed changes in fixed remuneration and the STI to be paid are submitted to the Board for noting.
+As noted in section (iii) above, the performance of the CEO against agreed KPIs is reviewed by the Remuneration Committee, and recommendations on adjustment to total fixed remuneration and payment of the STI are made to the Board, for approval.

 The STI is a variable cash payment with the maximum payment based on a percentage of the Executive's total fixed remuneration.
-For the Managing Director 30% applied in both years, while for other Executives, 10% applied in both years.
+For the Managing Director 50% applied in 2019 (50% in 2018), while for other Executives, 10-20% applied in 2019 (10% applied in 2018).
 The Company awards STI payments on evidence that the Executives have achieved stretching work plan objectives and dealt with unexpected challenges in a way that contributes to both short-term performance and long term prospects of the Company.
 The Board retains discretion to vary STI payments outside of the set formula to recognise overall company performance, changes in the Company's circumstances during the year and exceptional contributions by particular Executives.

 KPIs set for the CEO each year include financial, strategic and operational targets as summarised in the table below.
-KPIs for individual Executives reporting to the CEO include the overall financial goals for the Company, and may otherwise focus principally on operational goals in areas contributing to the overall goals for the Company and for which the Executive are responsible.
+KPIs for individual Executives reporting to the CEO include the overall financial goals for the Company, and may otherwise focus principally on operational goals in areas contributing to the overall goals (short and long term) for the Company, and for which the Executive is responsible.
+The financial targets are set at two levels, with the initial target establishing a gateway to an entitlement to an STI payment.

 KPI type Percent contribution to STI Description - Examples Link to Company Strategy Financial 40-60% Achievement of revenue, profit and free cash flow targets set for the year in the annual budget.
 Sets target for growth in sales and profits for each year, contributing to increasing shareholder value.
 Net free cash flow provides for further investment in the business and capacity to pay increasing dividends each year.
-Strategic 20-50% Establishment of agreed strategic plans and progress towards their implementation.
-Strategic KPI's address the medium term prospects for the company, including new products, markets, customers and alliances.
-Operational 20-50% Commercial development of new products from the R&D team; expansion of sales - new products, new customers; meeting regulatory challenges; manufacturing efficiencies and cost effective sourcing of raw materials; effective management of inventory, debtors and creditors (working capital requirements).
-Operational KPIs address particular challenges identified each year (but often ongoing) for continued growth of the business for the future, in the key management areas of Sales and Marketing, R&D output, Manufacturing, Regulatory and Cash Management.
-Examples include turning the output from the R&D team into profitable products attracting new sales.
-Adjustment to the changing nature of the market, raw material availability and manufacturing efficiency are all required to maintain both short term performance of the Company, and long term growth.
+Sustainability 20-40% Establishment of agreed plans to secure the longer term sustainability of the company and progress towards their implementation.
+Sustainability KPIs address the medium to long term prospects for the company, including developing new products, technologies, expanding markets, contracting with customers and suppliers, forming alliances, and contributing to mitigation of business risk.
+Strategic 20-50% Commercial development of new products from the R&D team; expansion of sales - new products, new customers; meeting regulatory challenges; manufacturing efficiencies and cost effective sourcing of raw materials; effective management of inventory, debtors and creditors (working capital requirements).
+Strategic KPIs address key priorities for the company to advance to the next stage of its planned strategic direction, in the key management areas of Sales and Marketing, R&D output, Manufacturing, Regulatory and Cash Management.
+Examples include fast-tracking the output from the R&D team into profitable products attracting new sales.
+Adjustment to the changing nature of the market, to raw material availability and to manufacturing efficiency are all required to maintain both short term performance of the Company, and longer term growth.